 If you’ve failed the Virginia road skills test three times, the process changes.
 The Virginia DMV requires what’s called re-examination before you’re eligible to take the road test again.
 Here’s what that involves:

-• After completing re-examination, you can take the test again.
-Once you’ve finished the required 12 hours and your driving school certifies your completion, you’re eligible to schedule another road test with the DMV.
+- After completing re-examination, you can take the test again.
+Once the driving school certifies completion, you are eligible to schedule another road test with the DMV.

-You can find more details about the re-examination requirement on the Virginia DMV re-examination requirements page.
+You can find the current details on the Virginia DMV three-exam-failures page.

 While the re-examination requirement may feel like a setback, many students actually find that the additional focused instruction makes them significantly better and more confident drivers.
 It’s an investment in your safety and skill.